Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/troubleshooting.md

 light_pub_->Publish(msg);
 ```

-## Transparent roof leaks sunlight
+## Simulate a closed warehouse (sunlight off, keep visibility)

 **Symptoms**

-- Indoor scene stays bright; LOW_LIGHT events are unreliable because sun light passes through.
+- With an opaque roof you block sunlight and `LOW_LIGHT` behaves correctly, but an external camera cannot see inside; with a transparent roof you can see inside but the sun keeps lighting the scene and light levels are unstable.

 **Likely cause**

-- The sun light passes through the collision mesh; visual transparency only affects the viewer.
+- The global sun is still active; visual transparency only affects the viewer, not the light.
+To emulate an enclosed warehouse, the sun must be disabled.
+An opaque roof fixes the light but removes visibility if your camera sits outside.

 **Fix**

-1. Remove the global sun include in the world file.
+1. Comment out `<include><uri>model://sun</uri></include>` in the world to disable global sunlight.
-2. Keep the roof visual transparent for debugging if needed.
+2. Keep the roof physically opaque; if you need to see inside for debugging, make only the roof visual transparent or move the camera inside.
-3. Light the scene with indoor spotlights (“neons”) and the drone torch to stabilise LOW_LIGHT detection.
+3. Use indoor lights (neon) and the drone torch to control illumination and get deterministic `LOW_LIGHT`/`OK`/`SUSPECT` events.

 **XML snippets**